 Become a CIMT

-Our certification program is designed to create the ideal roadmap towards becoming a great manual therapist.
-Our Certified Integrated Manual Therapist (CIMT) program will train people to assess dysfunction from a whole body perspective.
-This certification will help a therapist "connect the dots" from where the driver of the pain is to where the symptoms reside, using an eclectic manual therapy approach.
+Our Certified Integrated Manual Therapist (CIMT) program is designed to create the ideal roadmap towards becoming a great manual therapist.
+This program will train therapists to assess dysfunction from a whole body perspective and help to "connect the dots" from where the driver of the pain is to where the symptoms reside using an eclectic manual therapy approach.

 About the Synthesis Course

-The Synthesis course, taught by Patrick Hoban, is our certification course.
-It is a four-day course with study materials that integrate all of the program courses together.
-The course will also add in advanced techniques in all areas and help shape your thinking about treating dysfunction.
-The final day of this course will be a comprehensive written, oral, and lab examination.
+The Synthesis course, taught by Patrick Hoban, is our certification program.
+It is a 4-day course with study materials that integrate all of the program prerequisite courses together.
+The course will also add in advanced techniques from all areas and help shape your thinking about treating dysfunction.
+The final day of the course will be a comprehensive written, oral, and lab examination.
 Learn more about Patrick Hoban.

 Meet Patrick Hoban